ollimca/markdown-cv/index.md

 ## _Publications_

 ## Journals
+- Missing endogenous variables in conditional moment restriction models.
+Joint with A. Kostyrka and G. Tripathi. _Journal of Business & Economic Statistics._ Forthcoming
 - Cosma, A., S. Galluccio, P. Pederzoli, and O. Scaillet (2020).
 Early exercise decision in American options with dividends, stochastic volatility and jumps. _Journal of Financial and Quantitative Analysis 55(1), 331–356_.
 DOI: 10.1017/S0022109018001229.
 - Cosma, A., A. V. Kostyrka, and G. Tripathi (2019).
-Inference in conditional moment restriction models when there is selection due to stratification. _Advances in Econometrics 39 (titled The Econometrics of Complex Survey Data: Theory and Applications), 137–171_.
+Inference in conditional moment restriction models when there is selection due to stratification. _Advances in Econometrics 39 (titled The Econometrics of Complex Survey Data: Theory and Applications)_, 137–171.
 DOI: 10.1108/s0731-905320190000039010.
 - Beine, M., A. Cosma, and R. Vermeulen (2010).
 The dark side of global integration: Increasing tail dependence. _Journal of Banking & Finance_ 34(1), 184–192.
 DOI: 10.1016/j.jbankfin.2009.07.014.
 - Cosma, A., O. Scaillet, and R. von Sachs (2007).
 Multivariate wavelet-based shape preserving estimation for dependent observations. _Bernoulli 13(2)_.
 Open Access, 301–329.
 DOI: 10.3150/07-bej5066.